How to use Convert

 Import Formatted Text back into your PowerPoint file

-When you are ready to update your PowerPoint file, Open the converted or translated Word file and open a copy of the PowerPoint file you want to convert
+When you are ready to update your PowerPoint file, Open the converted Word file and open a copy of the PowerPoint file you want to convert.

 When ready, click Formatted text on the george ribbon in PowerPoint